-The candidate is responsible for the creation of a dossier of his or her scholarly/creative works, teaching, and service activities that will form the basis for the review.
+The candidate is responsible for the creation of a dossier of their research, teaching, and service activities that will form the basis for the review.
 The department chair may advise and counsel, but it is the candidate's responsibility to provide a full and accurate accounting of the activities to be evaluated in the format specified by the department or college.
-The RPT dossier is composed of three separate documents or sections related to each of the three areas of professional accomplishment: Scholarly/Creative Activities, Teaching, and Service.
-Each document/section is composed of three distinct components: 1.) the candidate's CV (formatted according to the CoAA CV Template, found on the CoAA web site), 2.) a self-assessment/reflective statement and 3.) supporting materials.
-The final section may be subdivided as is appropriate to its contents (i.e., conference papers, book chapters, articles, etc.).
-The editing of the CV and supporting materials is of the utmost importance and should include only those materials that will most concretely and clearly show the content, significance and trajectory of the candidate's work.
-A carefully edited document allows reviewers to focus closely on the work and to produce a careful and thorough evaluation.
+The RPT dossier is composed of three separate documents or sections related to each of the three areas of professional accomplishment: Research, Teaching, and Service.
+Each document/section is composed of three distinct components: 1.) the candidate's CV and Five-Year Plan; 2.) a self-assessment/reflective statement; and 3.) supporting materials.
+As of 2022-23, all RPT dossier materials must be submitted electronically.
+College guidelines and instructions for uploading electronic materials can be found on the CoAA website: "Technology & Resources" > "General Faculty and Staff Resources" > "CoA+A Policies" > "RPT File System Guidelines."